..

 Contest Mention Date

-If a defendant enters a plea of not guilty, the court will usually list the case for a contest mention.
-All contest mentions are listed to commence at 10:00 AM but this does not mean your case will commence at 10:00AM.
-You can expect to be at court all morning.
-It is not a hearing date.
-It occurs between 2 and 5 months after you were served with the charge and summons.
-A contest mention is a type of pre-hearing conference designed to try to resolve the differences between the police and the defendant, to allocate court resources for the contested hearing date and gives the police a chance to try to find out what the defence are up to.
-It is also a good opportunity to determine whether the police case has any problems with it.
+If an accused enters a plea of not guilty, the court might adjourn a complicated case for a contest mention.
+Clients are expected to attend court on a contest mention date.
+This is often the first time you will attend court for your case.
+Contest mentions usually happen between 2 and 4 months after you were served with the charge and summons.
+A contest mention is a type of pre-hearing conference designed to try to resolve the differences between the police and the accused, to allocate court resources for the contested hearing date and to give the police a chance to try to find out what the defence strategy is.
+It is also a good opportunity for your lawyer to determine whether the police case has any problems with it.
 The court expects the parties to make attempts to resolve all issues between them.
-This can include the police and the defendant making compromises so that a plea of guilty is entered to some or all of the charges.
-If you want to negotiate anything at all with the police, or you are trying to get the most lenient sentence, then you probably want your case to go to a contest mention so you can do that.
-At a contest mention the defendant can either plead guilty (in which case the matter resolves that day) or not guilty (in which case the matter is adjourned for a hearing).
+This can include the police and the accused making compromises so that a plea of guilty is entered to some or all of the charges.
+At a contest mention the accused can either plead guilty (in which case the matter resolves that day) or not guilty (in which case the matter is adjourned for a hearing).

 Contested Hearing Date

-Eventually the date of your court hearing arrive.
-You will need to be at court before 9:30AM.
-Although your case is listed for 10:00AM, it is normal for it to commence later in the day.
-At a contested hearing the police member who charged the defendant will attend court to give evidence, together with all witnesses.
-A contested hearing can last from a few hours to a several days depending on the number of witnesses and number of legal issues to be addressed.
-The defence may choose to call evidence if the defence lawyer believes this is necessary.
-It is common for a defence lawyer to call no evidence in defence and for the defendant to say nothing at all at a hearing because the defendant is never required to prove anything.
-A defendant who is on bail or charged with an indictable offence must attend the hearing.
-Otherwise attendance by the defendant in person is highly recommended but not mandatory.
-The defendant should attend court and preferably bring someone else to court with them.
-Defendants facing the possibility of licence loss should not assume that they will have a licence at the end of the hearing.
+At the hearing you may need to get in the witness box and give sworn evidence, although it is common for a defence lawyer to call no evidence in defence and for the accused to say nothing at all at a hearing - the accused is never required to prove anything.
+An accused who is on bail or charged with an indictable offence must attend the hearing.
+Otherwise attendance by the accused in person is highly recommended but not mandatory.
+The accused should attend court and preferably bring someone to court to accompany them.
+If you are facing the possibility of licence loss should not assume you will have a licence at the end of the hearing.
 Therefore it may be wise to leave your car at home.
-All defendants should hope for the best but prepare for the worst.
+You should hope for the best but prepare for the worst.
 If you are not successful in your defence, your lawyer will give a plea in mitigation of penalty.
 Most traffic cases finish in one day.
-They can sometimes adjourn if any party is not ready to proceed, or the court has not got sufficient time to hear the matter.
+A contested hearing date can sometimes adjourn if any party is not ready to proceed, or the court has not got sufficient time to hear the matter.

 Magistrates Court sitting times